2023 Best Journalism Bachelor's Degree Schools in Washington

 Request Information

-Eastern Washington University ranked #6 on this year’s Best Journalism Bachelor’s Degree Schools in Washington list.
-Located in the town of Cheney, EWU is a public school with a fairly large student population.
+Eastern Washington University landed the #6 spot in the 2023 rankings for the best bachelor’s degree journalism programs.
+Located in the fringe town of Cheney, EWU is a public college with a large student population.

 Request InformationBest Journalism Colleges in the Far Western US Region